hamorillo/quatumInARow/README.md

 # quantumInARow
 Qiskit Hackaton Madrid

-Is is neccesary to install Flask in Python.
+It is neccesary to install Flask in Python.
 This is the command to do so:
 ********************
 pip install Flask